thosgood/this-weeks-finds/markdown/201-250/week203.md

     isomorphism G \to G^2 + X to construct an isomorphism G^2 \to G + 1.

-    What's nice about this is that it shows Propp's originally proposed golden object really is one: just take the category of σ-polytopes with its cartesian product, and let X be the open interval!
+    What's nice about this is that it shows Propp's originally proposed golden object really is one: just take the category of $\sigma$-polytopes with its cartesian product, and let X be the open interval!
 And, it makes precise the sense in which the alternating sum of Catalan numbers equals the golden ratio.